NikitaLukashev/njs/README.md

 # NestJS LLM RAG API - Development Setup

-A simplified NestJS application that combines Large Language Models (LLM) with Retrieval-Augmented Generation (RAG) capabilities for development purposes.
+A simplified NestJS application that combines Large Language Models (LLM) with Retrieval-Augmented Generation (RAG) to automaticcally answer in whatsapp to Airbnb Guest questions.

 ## Features